Why is this survey taking place?

+Why is this survey taking place?**

+>

-Who is this actually from?
+> Who is this actually from?

+>

-The Active Lives Survey is being carried out by Ipsos MORI, an independent survey agency, on behalf of Arts Council England, the Office for Health Improvement and Disparities and Sport England.
+> The Active Lives Survey is being carried out by Ipsos MORI, an independent survey agency, on behalf of Arts Council England, the Office for Health Improvement and Disparities and Sport England.

+>

-Arts Council England is a Government agency dedicated to promoting the performing, visual and literary arts in England.
+> Arts Council England is a Government agency dedicated to promoting the performing, visual and literary arts in England.
 We support a range of activities across the arts, museums and libraries - from theatre to digital art, reading to dance, music to literature, and crafts to collections.
 For more information visit: http://www.artscouncil.org.uk/who-we-are/

+>

-The Office for Health Improvement and Disparities is the national public health agency working to protect and improve the nation's health and wellbeing, supporting people to protect and improve their own health.
-For more information visit: https://www.gov.uk/government/organisations/public-health-england/about
+> The Office for Health Improvement and Disparities is the national public health agency working to protect and improve the nation's health and wellbeing, supporting people to protect and improve their own health.
+For more information visit: https://www.gov.uk/government/organisations/office-for-health-improvement-and-disparities/about

+>

-When is the survey sent out?
+> When is the survey sent out?